Green-Software-Foundation/green-software-principles/Principles/introduction.md

 # Introduction
-Green Software is an emerging discipline at the intersection of climate science, software design, electricity markets, hardware, and data center design.
+Green Software Engineering is an emerging discipline at the intersection of climate science, software design, electricity markets, hardware, and data center design.
 The Principles of Green Software are a core set of competencies needed to define, build and run green software applications.
 These principles form a shared understanding of what it means to be a Green Software Practitioner independent of:

 - Application domain.
 - Industry.